wuruoyun/vue-component-lib-starter/README.md

 ## How it Works

+### Rollup & Webpack

 The project makes use of both [Rollup](https://rollupjs.org/) and [WebPack 2](https://webpack.github.io/).
-Although they are two different bundlers, they can coexist in the same project, sharing the following:
+Although they are two different bundlers and producting separate ouputs, they can coexist in the same project, sharing the following:

 - Package definition [package.json](package.json)
 - Babel configuration [.babelrc](.babelrc)